Azizbek-Mamarasulov/environment-variable/README.md

 This module helps you to control your environment variables in one place.

+Advantages of using this module is that You can use nested values in your variables.

 Run `npm install --save environment-variable` to install the package.

 Instructions below show you how to use this module in your project.